arccoza/fsnd_p6_server/README.md

 The catalog python3 app was pulled from [github](https://github.com/arccoza/fsnd_p4_catalog) into `/etc/www/fsnd_p4_catalog`.
 The `app.wsgi` file was later created for Apache and pulled, the same wsgi file is in this repo.

+There were issues with module references when running the app through WSGI.
+The app does not use a virtualenv, nor global packages, but rather locally installed dependencies in the `lib` directory (installed with `pip install -r requirements.txt -t lib`).
+The original app imported a local module to add `lib` to the site packages path, but under WSGI this didn't work, so in `app.wsgi` additional package paths had to be added to ensure local modules would load.

+There was also an issue with the CWD under WSGI, which is not the app root but rather the system root, which required a small patch to the catalog app.

 ### Apache

 An Apache virtual server was configured pointing to `/etc/www/fsnd_p4_catalog`, and enabled.
 The conf file is in this repo.
 The default site was disabled.